-The school is well equipped with the latest ICT facilities, several computer rooms, a wireless network of laptop computers, a music technology room, recording studio, laser cutting equipment, 3D printer and many other facilities to support students' learning.
+The school is well equipped with several computer rooms, a wireless network of laptop computers, a music technology room, recording studio, laser cutting equipment, 3D printer and many other facilities to support students' learning.
 The school places a high priority on using new technology to enhance the quality of education on offer.